fabric8io/fabric8/docs/getStarted.md

     bin/fusefabric

-Once the container starts up, create a Fabric:
+Once the container starts up, create a Fabric via:

-    fabric:create --new-user admin --new-user-password admin
+    fabric:create --new-user admin --new-user-password admin --wait-for-provisioning

-wait a few moments for the fabric to startup.
+Once the command has completed you have a working Fabric and you can connect to the console

 ### Use the console